CloudLabsAI-Azure/build-your-first-power-bi-report/LabGuideChallenge/ChallengeGuide/Ex-1.md

 ## Task 3: Create KPIs

-In this task you will create DAX measures for key business metrics, format them appropriately, and display them as KPI cards with meaningful titles.
+In this task, you will create DAX measures for key business metrics, format them appropriately, and display them as KPI cards with meaningful titles.

 1. Create a new table named **_Measures** to store all DAX measures.